Shibuya Crossing, Tokyo, Japan

 Shibuya Scramble Crossing is the most-photographed pedestrian intersection in the world and the most efficient piece of urban crowd management you will encounter.
 When the lights turn red in all directions simultaneously, up to 3,000 pedestrians cross at once from multiple angles, and they mostly avoid collisions through the same collective social physics that governs every Japanese crowd interaction: people look where they are going, make small adjustments, and do not stare at their phones while walking.

 The crossing is both as impressive and as unremarkable as that sounds.
 Seeing it for the first time is a genuine experience; the human density and the visual chaos resolving into order is something.
 Standing there for twenty minutes waiting for something dramatic to happen beyond the crossing itself is less interesting.
+The crossing is a commute, not a performance.
+People are getting where they are going.

 How to Actually See It